awsdocs/aws-doc-sdk-examples/rust_dev_preview/cross_service/rest_ses/README.md

 ## Understand the example

-This example uses the Actix web framework to host a local REST service and respond to HTTP requests.
+This example uses the Actix Web framework to host a local REST service and respond to HTTP requests.

 ### Start up